lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

     3 4 5

-When provided with two lists of values (one for the rows - one for columns) a new matrix will be created with the old rows and columns in that new order.
+When provided with two lists of values (first for the rows - second for columns) a new matrix will be created with that selection of the old rows and columns in that new order.

-    $m.submatrix((3,2),(1,2)):

-    4 5
+    $m.submatrix((1,2),(3,2)):

-    3 4
+    5 4
+    6 5

+In that example we have second and third row in previous order, but selcted only third and fourth column in reversed order.

 Type Conversion And Output Flavour
 ----------------------------------